 While afternoon and evening fare are pretty standard, don’t feel the need to stick to lunch and dinner, either!
 An indoor picnic is also a fun brunch option—keep coffee hot in a Thermos, and set out an array of pastries, granola, yogurt, and fruit.
 Check out “Platters and Boards” from Shelly Westerhausen for more inspiration when it comes to curating generous, beautiful, and delicious spreads for all occasions, whether you’re taking them outside or staying in.

 Platters and Boards by Shelly Westerhausen, $17.37 from Amazon

 Beautiful but casual spreads for every occasion and season, suitable for eating indoors or out.

 Serve It with Style

 You don’t have to actually pack everything into a basket, but if you happen to own a cute vintage one, or something along those lines—even a weathered wooden crate or oversized woven rattan bag—it can be kind of cute to use it, at least for toting plates and glasses to the scene of the meal.
-Since you don’t need to worry about transporting food too far, ditch the Tupperware for pretty platters and bowls instead.
+Since you don’t need to worry about transporting food too far, ditch the plastic storage containers for pretty platters and bowls instead.

 Invest in nice cloth napkins if you don’t already own some, and if you need additional plates and utensils for your food, don’t use paper and plastic.
 For bite-size bits, upgrade to fancy toothpicks too.